Dave-Gilbert/rgen/README.md

 return things much faster than I did in the past, and that the supplied comments are far more detailed than I would normally be able to provide.
 Students have not complained to me about their grades this term as much as in the past.
-I'd like to think that the consistency of the remarks and the detailed explanations contribute to better and clearer learning outcomes, and generally happier students.
+I believe that the consistency of the remarks and the detailed explanations contribute to better and clearer learning outcomes, and generally happier students.

 I occasionally suffer from wrist strain.
 It is an occupational hazard in computing.
 I've spent time to optimize the menus in Rgen to minimize key